bigsky77/twitter-agent/README.md

 - **Replying to Replies:** Foster dialogue by responding to replies on your tweets. ✅ 🤖
 - **Liking Tweets:** Agents show appreciation or acknowledgement by liking tweets. ✅

-Each of these capabilities aims to deliver a rich, interactive experience for both the agent and the human users it interacts with.

 Follow the steps below to embark on your AI-powered Twitter journey with Twitter-Agent!

 # Twitter-Agent: Installation and Execution